artsy/README/playbooks/technology-choices.md

 ([examples](https://www.notion.so/artsy/Technical-Plans-f94b206fcec54cee8b4d864e67d5b70f)🔒).
 This document is a good place to state the problem, surface questions, and list possible approaches.
 Feedback should be invited from relevant experts within the team _and beyond_, because these circumstances are rarely unique, and the choices tend to outlast specific projects or even teams.
+[Weekly engineering stand-up](/events/open-standup.md) is a good opportunity to ask for the wider engineering team's input.

-Sometimes consensus can be achieved with the document alone, but often a [technology review]() discussion helps resolve open questions.
-Ultimately, a team's engineers should recommend a path forward.
-If there still isn't clear agreement, you may want to revisit the problem and rationale (or just ask engineering leadership to weigh in).
+Once initial feedback and updates are reflected on the technical plan document, a face-to-face _technical review_ discussion is an efficient way to resolve open issues and confirm next steps.
+This discussion can be scheduled for standing practice meetings, team knowledge-shares, or ad hoc if necessary.
+In the review, the relevant teams' engineers are responsible for recommending a path forward.
+(If there isn't clear agreement, you may want to revisit the problem and rationale.)
+The teams' technical leads and someone from engineering leadership (Dir/VP) should be stakeholders on the plan and invited to the review discussion as well.

 When a plan depends on technology that isn't in the "adopt" category, it's worth special care to: